Millennium-Classroom/Project-2_0-Introduction-to-Robotics-with-Java/README.md

 <img src="images\newproject.png" alt="drawing" width="1000"/>

+***right click on image and click open image in new tab to view a bigger version of what to fill in***

 - Fill out the Project Creator so it looks something like above.
 	- Chose which ever folder you want your project to be made in
 	- The project name should indicate what year it is, the project should also be in pascal case. (e.g. `2022-SomeNamePascalCase`)